xitrum-framework/xitrum/doc/dev.rst

 .. image:: http://www.bdoubliees.com/journalspirou/sfigures6/schtroumpfs/s12.jpg

-This section assumes that you have installed Eclipse and `Scala plugin for Eclipse <http://www.scala-ide.org/>`_.
+This chapter assumes that you have installed Eclipse and `Scala plugin for Eclipse <http://www.scala-ide.org/>`_.

 Install plugins for SBT